dennyabuti/LED-Strip-Color/README.md

 # LED-Strip-Color
-Using an Arduino to change the color of a LED strip
+Using an Arduino to change the light color of a LED strip